Harrisburg University – Tuition at Harrisburg University of Science and Technology

 Payment Plans: A monthly, interest-free payment plan is offered to students and or parent to make four (4) monthly installment payments during the semester.
 Payments plans are not available to international students.
 There is an enrollment fee of $50 per semester for this service.
 The application form is available online at the Finance page of MyHU.

-The Employee Deferred Payment (EDP) plan is available for local Harrisburg campus students.
+The Employee Deferred Payment (EDP) plan is available for non-international students.
 Many employers offer employees a tuition reimbursement benefit.
-Because reimbursement is usually dependent upon the employee’s proof of grade completion, an EDP plan permits a student’s allowable tuition payment to be deferred until the end of the semester.
+Because reimbursement is usually dependent upon the employee’s proof of grade completion, an EDP plan permits a non-international student’s allowable tuition payment to be deferred until the end of the semester.
 The enrollment fee for the plan is $50 per semester.
 The application form is available online at the Finance page of MyHU.

 Enrollment Status Determination and Financial Aid Payments: A student’s enrollment status is determined at the end of the Add/Drop Period.
 The student is charged the applicable tuition rate for the number of semester hours in which the student is enrolled.
 Federal student financial aid program assistance for which the student may be eligible is then calculated and paid, in accordance with regulations, based on the student’s enrollment status.